Functors of actions: Cosmological gravitology

 Therefore, our new formalism basically contains the EFTofLSS in the following way.

-Note that in practice the EFTofLSS has been formulated by adding to the standard power spectrum additional terms which correct the theoretical prediction according to 1-loop and 2-loop order for the non-linear physics predicted and motivated by EFTofLSS \cite{2020JCAP...06..001C}.
+Note that in practice the EFTofLSS has been formulated by adding additional terms to the standard power spectrum which correct the theoretical prediction according to 1-loop and 2-loop order for the non-linear physics predicted and motivated by EFTofLSS~\cite{2020JCAP...06..001C}.